Recycling and waste reduction for all seasons

 Green your move

-Whether it's the big apartment switchover in a college town or a job opportunity that sends your family to a new community, moving means dealing with—and often throwing out—a lot of stuff.
+Whether it's the big apartment switchover in a college town or a job opportunity that sends a family to a new community, moving means dealing with—and often throwing out—a lot of stuff.

-Although some waste is to be expected with moving, there are simple steps you can take to make your move greener.
-Review our checklist to see what you can do!
+Although some waste is to be expected with moving, there are simple steps that can help reduce the amount of stuff thrown away.

 Home remodeling for residents